torvalds/linux/Documentation/arch/arm/setup.rst

  video_x / video_y
-   This describes the character position of cursor on VGA console, and is otherwise unused. (should not be used for other console types, and should not be used for other purposes).
+   This describes the character position of cursor on VGA console, and is otherwise unused. (should analt be used for other console types, and should analt be used for other purposes).

  memc_control_reg
    MEMC chip control register for Acorn Archimedes and Acorn A5000